mitmedialab/law.MIT.edu/CONTRIBUTING.md

 **How Do I Pose Questions and Ideas?**

 The best way to share your questions, ideas and other comments is by creating an ["issue"](https://help.github.com/articles/about-issues).
 Adding the most relevant [label(s)](https://help.github.com/articles/applying-labels-to-issues-and-pull-requests) to your issue can make it much easier to discover, understand and address.
+Our current labels can be found [here](https://github.com/mitmedialab/law.MIT.edu/labels).

 **Create a New Issue Here:** [https://github.com/mitmedialab/law.MIT.edu/issues/new](https://github.com/mitmedialab/law.MIT.edu/issues/new)